 Protecting Against Social Engineering

-Social engineering attacks are difficult to prevent completely because they often rely on the natural human instinct to be helpful or trusting.
+Social engineering attacks are difficult to prevent entirely because they often rely on the natural human instinct to be helpful or trusting.
 However, there are several steps that organizations can take to reduce the risk of a successful attack.

 Employee Training

 The most effective way to prevent social engineering attacks is to train employees to recognize and avoid them.
-Employees should be trained to recognize suspicious emails, messages, or phone calls and to report them to the appropriate security personnel.
+Employees should be trained to identify suspicious emails, messages, or phone calls and to report them to the appropriate security personnel.
 Employees should also be trained to verify the identity of anyone requesting sensitive information or access.

 Security Policies